postsharp/Metalama.Documentation/content/conceptual/aspects/exposing-configuration.md

 ## Benefits

 * **Central options of aspects**.
-When you provide a configuration API, the whole project can be configured at once.
-Without a configuration API, the user of the aspect needs to supply the configuration every time a custom attribute is used.
+When you provide a configuration API, the whole project can be configured from a single place.
+Without a configuration API, the aspect user must supply the configuration whenever a custom attribute is used.

 * **Debug/Release-aware options**.
-Without a configuration API, it can be very impractical to set options according to the `Debug`/`Release` build configuration.
+Without a configuration API, setting options according to the `Debug`/`Release` build configuration can be impractical.

 * **Run-time performance**.
 When decisions are taken at compile time and optimal run-time code is generated accordingly, the run-time execution of your app is faster.

 ## Consuming MSBuild properties

 The simplest way for an aspect to accept a configuration property is to read an MSBuild property using the <xref:Metalama.Framework.Project.IProject.TryGetProperty*?text=IProject.TryGetProperty> method.
-MSBuild properties are not visible to aspects by default: you have to instruct MSBuild to pass it to the compiler using the `CompilerVisibleProperty` item.
+MSBuild properties are not visible to aspects by default: you must instruct MSBuild to pass it to the compiler using the `CompilerVisibleProperty` item.

 We recommend the following approach to consume a configuration property: